Frequently Asked Questions

 Distances Serviced: 163km

-Includes: Water, Xact electrolytes, Xact fruit bars, PB & J sandwiches, cookies, bananas, watermelon, chips, and Dino-sours
+Includes: Water, F2C Nutrition Glyco-Durance Hydration (Electrolytes + Carbs), Xact fruit bars, PB & J sandwiches, cookies, bananas, watermelon, chips, and Dino-sours

 RACE SUPPORT QUESTIONS:

-TransRockies and TCR SportLab mechanics will be the roving bike support vehicles.
+TransRockies and TCR SportLab mechanics will be at package pick-up on Friday night (in Drumheller) to assist with any minor repairs.
+They will also be on route the day of the event as roving bike support vehicles.
 They are equipped with tools, tubes, tires, bike pumps and other items to assist cyclists with minor repairs which may be required while on the course.
 Please note that if there are any major repairs necessary to a bike, the mechanics may not have the required tools or parts to assist you, but they will do their best to get you to the finish line.
 Any repairs required to your bike other than a spare tube will be charged back to you.
 However, we encourage everyone to carry a spare tube and tools with them.

 We will also have mechanics offering free basic adjustments at the start of the event and helping to keep riders going while on course.